juli127/eshop/README.md

 - Registration form has verification on input values;
 - If user logged-in and he/she has empty cart, he/she will be resend to product page for shopping;
 - If user logged-in and he/she has not empty cart, he/she will be resend to cart page for cart edition or making order;
-- Cart can be edited (with Ajax): products can be added/removed (screenshots/UserShoppingCart.png):
+- Cart can be edited (Ajax, JSON): products can be added/removed (screenshots/UserShoppingCart.png):
     - If some product's count becomes equals to zero, this product disappears from the cart;
     - If all products are removed from the cart, table with cart products list disappears at all;
 - Press on 'make order' button creates the new order on the base of user's cart (screenshots/UserOrder.png).
 Shopping cart becomes empty;